presenta-software/doc-presenta-lib/docs/guide/README.md

 ### Local starterkit

 You can download this [zip](https://github.com/presenta-software/presenta-lib-starterkit/archive/master.zip) that contains a starter example you can edit locally.
-Just double-click the `index.html` file to start your presentation fully offline.
+Just double-click the `index.html` file to run your presentation even if offline.

 ### Remote starterkit